Runiloo/Comparator/README.md

-This program is allow to compare two folders and create new folder or write to existing folder all files which do not coincide betwin folders by name, size or changing time.
-It not compare files of nested folders.
+The program allow to compare two folders and create a new folder or write to an existing folder all files which don't match betwin folders by name, size or changing time.
+It don't compare files of a nested folders.